opendihu/opendihu/examples/electrophysiology/neuromuscular/cuboid_muscle_with_prestretch/README.md

-This folder contains a cuboid muscle example (`MonodomainSolver`+ `MuscleContractionSolver`).
-Before starting the simulation, the muscle is pulled from one side using the `HyperelasticitySolver`.
-The other side of the muscle is fixed for the whole simulation.
+This folder contains a cuboid muscle example.
+We apply a prestretch and a contraction solver.
+The prestretch and the contraction solver have both the same structure: They couple the `FastMonodomainSolver`+ `MuscleContractionSolver`.
+In the prestretch one we set `dynamic = False`, and in the contration one we set `dynamic = True`.
+The boundary conditions are also different for the prestretch and the contraction solver.
+In the prestretch part of the simulation, we fix one side and pull the other with a constant force.
+In the contraction part of the simulation, we remove the pulling force.

 To compile the code: